-Several literature reviews have been published on employing AUI for eHealth intervention \cite{Aranha2021, Goncalves2019, Palomares-Pecho2021, Robinson2020, OpdenAkker2014,Hachey2012,Sanchez2018}.
-However, they are mainly focused on a limited scope or specific techniques.
-Some reviews have a special focus on adapting to the emotional state, which is limited to discussing one factor that affects AUI change behaviour \cite{Aranha2021,Robinson2020}.
-Other reviews have examined specific application types, for example, \textbf{Ambient Assisted Living (AAL)} applications \cite{Sanchez2018}, physical activity coaching applications \cite{OpdenAkker2014}, applications using gamification \cite{Robinson2020} and rehabilitation applications \cite{Palomares-Pecho2021}.
-Limitations of the scope thus disregard important investigations in other software domains.
+Some literature reviews have addressed the utilisation of AUI for eHealth interventions \citep{Aranha2021, Goncalves2019, Palomares-Pecho2021, Robinson2020, OpdenAkker2014, Hachey2012, Sanchez2018}.
+However, several reviews exhibit limitations by predominantly concentrating on adapting the \textbf{user interface (UI)} to accommodate one specific factor, such as a user's emotional state while neglecting other crucial considerations \citep{Aranha2021, Robinson2020}.
+Other reviews have examined specific application domains, for example, \textbf{Ambient Assisted Living (AAL)} applications \citep{Sanchez2018}, physical activity coaching applications \citep{OpdenAkker2014}, applications using gamification \citep{Robinson2020} and rehabilitation applications \citep{Palomares-Pecho2021}.
+Such limitations restrict the breadth of coverage and, consequently, the applicability of findings across other software domains.

-In comparison to these review studies, this SLR explores the depth and breadth of evidence in AUI in the chronic disease domain, while employing a far more thorough and methodological analysis.
-In addition to discussing common adaptation components, this SLR goes beyond them by discussing \textbf{1)} applications targeting chronic diseases or RFCD (e.g., unhealthy diet, harmful use of alcohol, physical inactivity and obesity), \textbf{2)} target audience includes health professional and the general public which includes people with chronic diseases and those who wish to prevent from RFCD, \textbf{3)} various proprieties that contribute to the \textbf{user interface (UI)} adaptation (e.g., who is responsible for adaptation and what is adapted in the UI ), and \textbf{4)} all types of software applications (e.g., web, mobile, desktop tablet applications).
+In comparison, this SLR explores the depth and breadth of evidence in the realm of AUIs within the chronic disease domain, employing a thorough and systematic analytical approach.
+In addition to discussing common adaptation components, this SLR goes further by discussing \textbf{1)} applications targeting chronic diseases or RFCD (e.g., unhealthy diet, harmful use of alcohol, physical inactivity and obesity), \textbf{2)} a diverse target audience encompassing healthcare professionals, individuals with chronic diseases, and those seeking preventive measures against chronic diseases, \textbf{3)} a comprehensive examination of UI adaptation properties (e.g., responsible parties for adaptation and adapted UI elements), and \textbf{4)} the inclusion of all types of software applications (e.g., web, mobile, desktop tablet applications).